potato-b0t/cleanerDownloadfolder/README.md

 executables will be picked on "C://users/(your user)/Documents/executions" Videos with formats ".mp4", ".mov", ".mkv" and ".avi" to "C://users/(your user)/Video/downloadVideo", it doesn't have a function compressor yet and Audio will go to "C:/Users/(your user)/Music/sounds"

+Use start it

+open terminal and write: ./env/Scripts/activate

+next use: python